 Heat pump water heaters work according to a simple principle – they use moderate electricity to extract, concentrate, and transfer heat energy into water.

-This allows them to provide a higher water heating output than the electrical energy input.
-Inside the heat pump is a refrigerant that absorbs ambient heat and evaporates into a gas, releasing the heat to the water and condensing it to liquid to repeat the cycle.
+Inside the heat pump is a refrigerant that absorbs ambient heat and evaporates into a gas, releasing the heat to the water and condensing it into a liquid to repeat the cycle.

 There are two main types of heat pump water heaters: